-But what if this recovery action fails, throwing the error “Unable to recover your pc.
-The system drive is too small.”?
+What if the recovery action fails, prompting the error: “Unable to recover your PC.
+The system drive is too small”?

-Causes of the error “Unable to recover your pc.
-The system drive is too small.”
+Causes of “Unable to recover your PC.
+The system drive is too small Error”

-“Drive too small” may occur due to the following reasons:
+The error “Drive is too small” may occur due to the following reasons:

 1) Check the size of the target disk

-If the size of the target disk is equal to or greater than the source disk and you still see this error, follow the next method.
+If the size of the target disk is equal to or greater than the source disk and you’re still getting the error, follow the next method.

 2) Change the minimum required size

-When you create a system image, the minimum required the size of the target drive is automatically stamped in the file $PBR_ResetConfig.xml.
-Once you open this file, you’ll see something like this:
+When you create a system image, the minimum required size of the target drive is automatically stamped in the file, $PBR_ResetConfig.xml.
+When you open this file, you’ll see something like this:

-The <MinSize> attribute that you see in this file defines the required minimum size of the target drive in MegaBytes.
-This shows that even if the actual size of your target drive is greater than or equal to the source disk, but lesser than the <MinSize> value, you might encounter this error.
+The <MinSize> that you see in this file is the required minimum size of the target drive in Megabytes.
+It shows that even if the actual size of your target drive is greater than or equal to the source disk, but lesser than the <MinSize> value, you may encounter this error.

 3) Remove the source disk if restoring to an external disk

-Remove the source disk before doing system recovery if the target disk is connected to the source system so as to prevent conflict.
+Remove the source disk before the system recovery if the target disk is connected to the source system to prevent any conflict.

 When you do a system restore, the external disk is assigned the same ID as that of the source disk.
-If both the disks are connected to the same system, there occurs a conflict that might hamper the restore process and the system may throw the error “Unable to recover – System drive too small”.
+If both disks are connected to the same system, a conflict may occur and hamper the restoration process, prompting the error: “Unable to recover your PC.
+The System drive is too small”.

 4) Delete volumes and format the target drive

-At times you plan to restore the system image to a used disk that already has partitions.
-If you’re trying to do so and getting this error, delete the existing partitions and format the drive.
+At times, you restore the system image to a used disk that already has partitions.
+If you’re getting the error while trying to do so, delete the existing partitions and format the drive.

 [CAUTION]: Doing this will delete all the data stored on the used disk.

-b) Press Windows+R and type diskmgmt.msc in the dialogue box that opens, Click OK
+b) Press Windows+R and type diskmgmt.msc in the dialog box that opens.
+Click OK.

 c) Right Click and delete the volumes on the used disk